How to Market an Ebook on a $10 Budget

 Promote your promotion

-Price promotions are so common (and effective) in marketing ebooks that there are a number of websites specially devoted to running them, and their well-established reader base can make them a valuable resource.
+Price promotions are so common (and effective) in marketing ebooks that several websites are devoted to running them, and their well-established reader base can make them a valuable resource.
 To research sites, you can browse our Reedsy Price Promotion Directory.
 You can select the list of free options only to make sure you stay within your $10 budget.
 Once you have verified that a site caters to your ebook genre or category, reach out to organize the promotion.
-Do so well in advance to get a slot which aligns with the timing of your launch and wider marketing strategy.
+Do so well in advance to get a slot that aligns with the timing of your launch and wider marketing strategy.

 Check out our free course on running a price promotion to learn more about using discounts to boost sales.

 7. Head out on a virtual book tour

 Often costly and time-consuming, book tours were traditionally usually reserved for big-time authors.
 These days, the internet has opened up a wealth of opportunities, and you can carry out a low-cost, virtual book tour from the comfort of your home.
 On a traditional book tour, you would make stops at bookstores and libraries anywhere bookworms hang out.
 So when you’re taking your tour virtual, you need to find the online version of these reader hangouts to connect with audiences and spread the word about your book: book blogs.